fangwei123456/spikingjelly/README.md

 ## About

-[Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University](https://pkuml.org/) is the main developer of SpikingJelly.
+[Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University](https://pkuml.org/) and [Peng Cheng Laboratory](http://www.szpclab.com/) are the main developers of SpikingJelly.

 The list of developers can be found [here](https://github.com/fangwei123456/spikingjelly/graphs/contributors).